Back to school and work at Colorado Mountain College

 Support is here

 For Donaldson, CMC is familiar territory.
-He received an Associate of General Studies degree 10 years ago at the college, and is now studying digital media in CMC’s Isaacson School of Communication, Arts and Media.
+He received an Associate of General Studies degree 10 years ago at the college, and is now studying digital media in CMC’s Isaacson School for Communication, Arts and Media.
 He hopes to either incorporate video production into his event production work in the future or practice videography solely.

 “The scholarship has helped me so much,” said Hernandez.
 “I have always wanted to go back to school, and I don’t know when or if I’d be able to if it wasn’t for the scholarship and the help I got from CMC.”